rudderlabs/rudder-sdk-js/README.md

 And we’re done!
 You’ve successfully installed `rudder-analytics.js` tracking.
 Now you can enable and use any event destination to send your processed event data that you want, in no time at all.

-For a detailed technical documentation and troubleshooting guide on the Rudder’s JavaScript SDK, click [here]()
+For a detailed technical documentation and troubleshooting guide on the Rudder’s JavaScript SDK, click [here](https://docs.rudderlabs.com/sdk-integration-guide/getting-started-with-javascript-sdk).

 # Contribute
 You can start adding integrations of your choice for sending data through their JavaScript SDKs.